 NO!
 Class locations in the high school are based on departments, so students will traverse the same halls to different parts of the school for all of their classes.
 The students will also have 3 periods of the day for electives and other classes, which will be comprised of any students, not just students in 9IP.
 Even within the program, students will change who is in each of their classes and will see other students from within 9IP from class to class.
 Lunches are based on department, so students will share a lunch with 1/3 of the school and be able to eat with anybody who has the same lunch.
 There is a small reduction in the number of students one interacts with.
 Looking at data from recent years around student variety - those in the 9IP program share classes with on average about 80 other students across their 7 periods (half of which are not in the 9IP program), while students not in 9IP share classes with on average about 95 other students across their 7 periods.
 So there is a slight reduction, but not one that makes you feel like you never see other students or are stuck only interacting with people in the program.

 If you are interested in participating in 9IP, please go to this google form to sign your 8th grader up.
-If you are currently at Pollard Middle School, you will register for traditional courses based on the levels recommended by your 8th grade teachers.
+If you are currently at Pollard Middle School, you will be recommended for traditional courses based on the levels recommended by your 8th grade teachers.
 You must ALSO register for 9IP through the linked form.